Healthy Butterscotch Pumpkin Gingerbread Bundt Cake with Cinnamon-Spiced Icing and Pecans

 And just look at what it adds to the cake!
 Better looks and better taste!
 This makes for a happy baker.
 This cake was super moist, but not too moist like the first trial, and struck a perfect balance between soft and firm, something every bundt cake should have.
 The icing (obviously) completed the cake, hands down.
 It added even more sweetness and deliciousness.
 It was simply scrumptious.
 I was quite surprised as to how little I tasted the pumpkin, though, since I used a whole can of it!
 But this is a good thing for me as I am not a pumpkin fan–I appreciate pumpkin flavor, I just don’t love it.
 The pumpkin may be more prominent without the icing, but, would anyone sacrifice the icing for more pumpkin flavor?
 I certainly hope not!

-Butterscotch Pumpkin Gingerbread Bundt Cake with Cinnamon-Spiced Icing and Pecans
+Healthy Butterscotch Pumpkin Gingerbread Bundt Cake with Cinnamon-Spiced Icing (high altitude)

 - 160g (1 cup) Brown Rice Flour